ElegantEngineeringTech/laravel-media/README.md

     /**
      * Customize the queue used when dispatching conversion jobs
-     * null will fallback to the default laravel queue */
+     * null will fall back to the default Laravel queue */
     'queue' => null,